openvinotoolkit/openvino/README.md

 Welcome to OpenVINO™, an open-source software toolkit for optimizing and deploying deep learning models.

-- **Inference Optimization**: Boost deep learning performance in computer vision, automatic speech recognition, natural language processing, and many other common tasks.
+- **Inference Optimization**: Boost deep learning performance in computer vision, automatic speech recognition, generative AI, natural language processing with large and small language models, and many other common tasks.
 - **Flexible Model Support**: Use models trained with popular frameworks such as TensorFlow, PyTorch, ONNX, Keras, and PaddlePaddle.
 - **Broad Platform Compatibility**: Reduce resource demands and efficiently deploy on a range of platforms from edge to cloud.
 - **Community and Ecosystem**: Join an active community contributing to the enhancement of deep learning performance across various domains.